Shazzy911/Shazzy-2024-Portfolio-Nextjs/Tasks.md

 # Important Tasks Portfolio.
+    Tasks

+    - Make a responsive webpage.
+    - In each section add animation using framer-motion or gsap.
+    - Make the backend Api for contact with mongoDB.
+    - Add the rotating functionality in Navbar link buttons.
+    - Check every component for cleaning the code. and also add Scss.
+    - Complete every task in this night...

 ## - Navbar
 - Clean Navbar Scss code. use mixin and Add comments to read easily.